jakejones2/articles-api/README.md

 To run all tests, enter `npm test` into the command line.
 Tests are held in the `__tests__` directory.<br><br>Be aware that jest runs tests **concurrently** by default.
 This will lead to errors if not handled, as each test requires uninterrupted contact with the test db.
 If you intend to run tests directly with jest include the `--runInBand` flag.<br><br>**Husky** is installed by default to check that all tests pass before git commits.
 To change this behaviour, alter the `pre-commit` file in `.husky`.

-### 7 - start server
+### 7 - Start a local server

-To start the server, enter `node listen.js` into the command line from the top-level directory.
+To start a local server, enter `node listen.js` into the command line from the top-level directory.
 You should see a message saying 'Listening on port 9090'.
 This port can be changed by altering the `port` variable in `listen.js`.